-As a beekeeper there are a number of beekeeping kits, equipment and tools, without which raising bees become impossible.
-The beehive is on the top of the list and should be chosen wisely.
+As a beekeeper, there are a number of beekeeping kits, equipment and tools, without which raising bees become impossible.
+The beehive is at the top of the list and should be chosen wisely.
 Various hive designs are out there in the market and you have to consider their features before settling for one.
 The Rose beehive is not a popular concept, but it is one that has been gaining more attention in the recent past.
 The design is attributed to Tim Rowe, the brain behind it.
 The hive is described as simple and great for raising honeybees.
-In this article we shall find out more about the Rose beehive and it will be up to you to decide whether it is something worth trying.
+In this article, we shall find out more about the Rose beehive and it will be up to you to decide whether it is something worth trying.

-Rose Beehive vs other Modern Beehive Concepts
+Rose Beehive vs Other Modern Beehive Concepts

 Vertical modular hive with vertically hanged frames, bottom board, boxes with frames, an entrance, an inner cover, queen excluder, foundation and top cover for shelter.
-The frames are arranged in a way that diverts the bees from attaching honeycombs to nearby frames, wall, or linking frames.
+The frames are arranged in a way that diverts the bees from attaching honeycombs to nearby frames, walls, or linking frames.
 This makes it possible for the beekeeper to manage the honeybees with ease.

 Standard National Hive

-The Rose beehive concept is aimed at challenging this concept of modern beehives where the honeybees are restricted and instead focuses on providing more convenience to the honey bees.
+The Rose beehive concept is aimed at challenging this concept of modern beehives where the honeybees are restricted and instead focuses on providing more convenience to the honeybees.
 The focus is on the honeybees and not the beekeeper.
 In this regard, the Rose beehive is similar to Natural Beekeeping with the Warre Hive.

 The Rose beehive does not have a queen excluder and all the boxes are uniform in size and shape.
-This therefore allows the honeybees to instinctively choose where to place the brood and build honeycombs.
-This ultimately increases overall health and productivity of honey bee colonies.
+This, therefore, allows the honeybees to instinctively choose where to place the brood and build honeycombs.
+This ultimately increases the overall health and productivity of honey bee colonies.
 The bees carry out their normal activities as they would when in a wild environment.
 This is quite different as compared to standard Langstroth hives where the beekeeper dictates where and how brood and honey should be created within the hive.

 Origin and Features of the Rose Beehive

-The advent of the Rose beehive is the brain child of Tim Rowe.
+The advent of the Rose beehive is the brainchild of Tim Rowe.
 It is a relatively new concept that has taken the beekeeping population by surprise.
 It has been received with positivity and interest and appears to have won quite a few hearts already.
 Some beekeepers have even thrown away their queen excluders and given bee colonies the freedom to do what they want to do, as dictated by this new concept.

 The Rose beehive borrows its idea from how honeybees live in the wild.
-Its inventor set out to come with a better way of raising honeybees, and not simply following what his predecessors have been doing.
+Its inventor set out to come up with a better way of raising honeybees, and not simply following what his predecessors have been doing.
 This has given birth to what we call a Rose beehive with its features that include:

 Missing Queen Excluder

 The queen excluder has been in use for more than 150 years, and its main purpose is to restrict the queen and drones from drifting to other areas within the hive.
-It also alters the formation of the brood nest and overall arrangement of a beehive.
+It also alters the formation of the brood nest and the overall arrangement of a beehive.
 However, the Rose beehive eliminates all of that.
 The honey bees carry out their activities as they do in the wild and without any restrictions.
 As a matter of fact, it is not unusual to find the queen bee on top of the hive, on the crown board, or anywhere else when you use the Rose beehive.